nci/scores/docs/maintainer.md

   - Compare the tutorial in readthedocs against a version running in JupyterLab (as not everything renders in GitHub).
   - Check the entirety of the tutorial (sometimes things will render properly in one section, while not rendering properly in a different section of the same tutorial).
   - If you make any changes to the code cells, re-execute the Notebook in JupyterLab before committing, otherwise some things (e.g. some plots) won't render in readthedocs.
 Then re-check the tutorial in readthedocs to ensure the tutorial is still rendering properly.

-### Tips for working with pull requests from forks

-It can be convenient as maintainer to have write access to people's forks to push small fixes into a PR during the process.
-When doing so, it's a good idea to check out the remote branch as follows (after adding the fork as a remote)

-`git checkout -b test <name of remote>/test`